CTSIatUCSF/plumage/README.md

 Here's how to set the configuration options:

-* Set `site_name` to the name of the website you're creating e.g. UCSF calls its Plumage site "UCSF Cores Search".
+* Set `site_name` to the name of the website you're creating.
+For example, UCSF calls its Plumage site "UCSF Cores Search".

-* Set `institution_short_name` to however your users refer to your institution when running searches, e.g "UCSF" or "Howard".
+* Set `institution_short_name` to however your users refer to your institution when running searches.
+For example, users at the University of California, San Francisco are likely to run web searches for things like "ucsf nmr" therefore this is set to "UCSF".

 * Set `eagle_i_base_url` to the root URL of your eagle-i installation.
-If it's password protected, put the username and password in the URL, e.g `http://username:password@youreagle-i.server.url/`.
+  If your installation is centrally hosted, it might look like `http://yourname.eagle-i.net/`.
+If it's password protected, you can put the authentication details in the URL, e.g `http://username:password@youreagle-i.server.url/`.

 * Set `template_path` to the full path to the `templates` directory